praekeltfoundation/travis-pyenv/README.md

 # travis-pyenv
+Set up [pyenv](https://github.com/yyuu/pyenv) to use in [Travis CI](https://travis-ci.org) builds.

-With [Travis CI](https://travis-ci.org), sometimes you want to test your project code using an unsupported Python build, such as an exact version of [CPython](http://www.python.org), a more recent version of [PyPy](http://pypy.org), or any number of other Python implementations.
-You can use [pyenv](https://github.com/yyuu/pyenv) to install a very specific Python version or distribution, but setting it up properly in a Travis CI build environment can be tricky.
-This repo contains a script ([`setup-pyenv.sh`](setup-pyenv.sh)) you can download and call in your `.travis.yml` configuration to simplify this process.
+Setting up pyenv properly in a Travis CI build environment can be quite tricky.
+This repo contains a script ([`setup-pyenv.sh`](setup-pyenv.sh)) that makes this process much simpler.

+Use cases for this include:

+* Install an up-to-date version of [PyPy](http://pypy.org).
+The Travis CI build images currently contain a very old version of PyPy which breaks some common Python modules.
+* Install an exact version of [CPython](http://www.python.org) or some other lesser-known distribution that Travis CI doesn't support.
+* Install Python on Mac OS X builds.

 ## Usage
 1. Set the `$PYENV_VERSION` environment variable to the Python to install.
-2. Tell Travis to cache the `$HOME/.pyenv_cache` directory OR (optionally) some other directory you specify in the `$PYENV_CACHE_PATH` environment variable.
+2. Tell Travis to cache the `$HOME/.pyenv_cache` directory.
 3. Download and source the `setup-pyenv.sh` script in `before_install`.
 4. Build your project and run your tests as usual.